Maxxx

 Maxxx was a general entertainment channel for men owned by Creative Programs, Inc., an ABS-CBN Corporation subsidiary.
 It eventually shutdown due to lack of ratings of the channel.

 Channel Information

 Maxxx had a test broadcast together with Velvet and Balls (both defunct) since September 2007.
 Maxxx had an official launch on January 1, 2008.
-Maxxx has also aired selected shows over UHF channel Studio 23 (now S+A).
+Maxxx has also aired selected shows over UHF channel Studio 23.
 Maxxx ceased airing on September 30, 2010.
 Its channel space was replaced by Solar's Jack TV.

 Description

 Maxxx is the answer of SkyCable after the expiration of the contract of Solar Entertainment's Jack TV.
 Maxxx is fairly similar in themes and audience with Jack TV typically the male-audience ranging from teens to men.
 Maxxx features shows based on poker, racing, comedy, adult-themed shows and cartoons and all-time classic old TV series such as Star Trek, Flash Gordon, Lucky Louie and Scrubs.